1977 Dutch train hijacking

-On 23 May 1977, a train was hijacked near the village of De Punt, Netherlands.
-At around 9 am, nine armed Moluccan nationalists pulled the emergency brake and took over 50 people hostage.
-The hijacking lasted 20 days and ended with a raid by Dutch counter-terrorist special forces, during which two hostages and six hijackers were killed.
+On 23 May 1977, a Nederlandse Spoorwegen passenger train was hijacked near the village of De Punt, Netherlands.
+At around 9 am, nine armed Moluccan nationalists pulled the emergency brake and took over fifty people hostage.
+The hijacking lasted twenty days and ended with a raid by Dutch counter-terrorist special forces, during which two hostages and six hijackers were killed.

 The same day as the train hijacking, four other Moluccans took over 100 hostages at a primary school in Bovensmilde, around 20 km (12 mi) away.

 Background

-The Royal Netherlands East Indies Army was officially disbanded on 26 July 1950.
-However, the Indonesian government forbid Moluccan members stationed in Java from returning to their home islands, fearing that they would join the secessionist Republic of South Maluku.
+The Royal Netherlands East Indies Army was officially disbanded on 26 July 1950, seven months after Indonesia's independence from the Netherlands.
+However, the Indonesian government forbade Moluccan members stationed in Java from returning to their home islands, fearing that they would join the secessionist Republic of South Maluku.
 They and their families were then evacuated in the Netherlands in what was initially meant to be a temporary measure; negotiations soon froze.
 By the 1960s, official Dutch policy had shifted toward permanent resettlement.

-Many second-generation Dutch Moluccans grew resentful of the Dutch government, as they felt like it had all but ignored them and their political aspirations.
+Many second-generation Dutch Moluccans grew resentful of the Dutch government, as they felt like it had all but ignored the Moluccan diaspora and their political aspirations.
 In 1975, ten Moluccans were arrested for conspiring to break into Soestdijk Palace and kidnap Queen Juliana.
-Later that year, 14 Moluccans simultaneously hijacked a train and held 51 people hostage at the Indonesian consulate at Amsterdam, leading to a 12-day hostage crisis which ended in three deaths.
+Later that year, fourteen Moluccans simultaneously hijacked a train and held 51 people hostage at the Indonesian consulate at Amsterdam, leading to a twelve-day hostage crisis which ended in three deaths.